 What is a swimming hole?
 A wider place in a tropical river where the water stands still.
 In these places the water often is crystal clear, getting a green color from the jungle.
 Daintree river waters are a bit cool, at least in winter, which makes you feel refreshed on a hot day.

 Yet, for your own safety, you will have to know where to go.
 Around the village of Cape Tribulation there are only two crocodile free swimming holes:

 Masons Swimming Hole

-The top thing with the Masons swimming hole was that you could hang and swing on a liana and jump into the water, and there were lots of lianas hanging from the trees.
+The top thing with the Masons swimming hole is that you can hang and swing on a liana and then jump into the water, and there were lots of lianas hanging from the trees.